hafriedlander/phockito/README.md

 Mockito returns a type-compatible false, based on the declared return type.
 We don't have defined type values in PHP, so we always return null.
 TODO: Support using phpdoc @return when declared.

+## Pronunciation

+Mockito has [answered this here](https://github.com/mockito/mockito/issues/889).
+Based on that, Phockito would be similar to [/pˈɒkitoʊ/](http://ipa-reader.xyz/)

 ## TODO

  - Mockito-specific hamcrest matchers (anyString, etc)